bbolint/ceu_data_engineering_1/Term2/README.md

 ## Results
 The result of the regressions (Figure 13) shows us that the variable with the greatest impact on GDP in the 5 countries is household spending.
-The UK economy is especially sensitive to this ruble as a 1% increase in household spending would imply a 0.66% increase in GDP.
-In the case of Hungary, the coefficients show that GDP is significantly more sensitive to the external sector than the rest of the countries.
-A 1% increase in exports would increase GDP by 0.59%, otherwise a 1% increase in Hungary's imports would decrease GDP by 0.5%.
-The coefficient of government spending in the German economy indicates that the country's GDP has very low responses to expansive fiscal policies.

 <p align="center">
 	<img src="png/beta_coefficients_regression_models.PNG" alt="Beta coefficients" width="800"/>